Jordyn Woods Dances On Stage With Jaden Smith During Coachella Performance

 During Jaden Smith’s set at Coachella, Kendall Jenner was there with Justin Bieber and his wife, Hailey Baldwin, to support Jaden.
 However, it’s unlikely that she and Jordyn had any kind of interaction.

-As previously reported by The Inquisitr, Jordyn is said to be feeling very thankful to still have a career following the cheating scandal with Tristan, and has been working in the weeks since her friendship with Kylie hit rock bottom.
+As previously reported by The Inquisitr, Jordyn is said to be feeling very thankful to still have a career following the cheating scandal with Tristan.
+She has been working in the weeks since her friendship with Kylie hit rock bottom.

 “Jordyn feels relieved to have not lost her makeup endorsement deal with Eylure Official Lash Collection over the entire Khloe and Tristan scandal.
 It was her biggest concern during all of this as it’s a huge source of income for her,” an insider told Hollywood Life.